 I’m often asked how I got into the business I’m in today — e-commerce.
 Did I study it in college?
 Did I work for an e-commerce business before?
+Did I start out working for a Web Development Company before starting my own?

 Truth is, I learned by doing.
 While I had built several e-commerce sites in the very early days of the Internet, it wasn’t until we built our own e-commerce business in 2005 that we truly learned the art and science behind successful online commerce.
 We dove in on all fours and treaded water until we found the perfect stroke to take us to the highest levels of our market niche.